 An introduction to the profession of dental hygiene including topics such as health history, medical disease, and vital signs.
 The introduction to clinical practice focuses on techniques needed for sterilization/disinfection procedures, patient/operator positioning, oral prophylaxis procedures including the removal of hard and soft deposits, patient education, and treatment planning.
 The dental hygiene portfolio will be introduced and implemented in this course.
 A dental hygiene writing assessment will be administered and referrals recommended if student need is demonstrated.
+Prerequisite(s): B.S.D.H.
+Admission.
 Corequisite(s): DHYG 3100C.